Doing Business in Nepal – Business Etiquette

 - It is always good to show up on time for a meeting, but don’t be surprised if your partner or client is late by 15 minutes or more.

-- Most of the people have strong religious values.
+- Most people have firm religious values.
 They do not work on religious holidays; therefore, they must not be contacted on such occasions.

 - It is considered a sign of disrespect to touch any object with your feet, especially books, food and any religious artefacts.